Gay village: United States

 San Diego has its own gay village called Hillcrest, which sits around Balboa Park.
 Hillcrest is very close to the downtown area but is able to maintain a small town eclectic feel.
 While it is considered by most as the gay area of San Diego with its gay bars and dance clubs, the overall population of the area has only gotten more and more diverse with the rise in condominium projects.
-Having been priced out of owning or renting in the Hillcrest area, the San Diego LGBT community has spread outward for miles into North Park, University Heights and dozens more neighborhoods.
+Having been priced out of owning or renting in the Hillcrest area, the San Diego LGBTQ community has spread outward for miles into North Park, University Heights and dozens more neighborhoods.
 These diverse, welcoming areas have slowly continued the gentrifying process.

+In Dallas, the steps at Oak Lawn United Methodist Church were painted in rainbow colors in October 2025 after Governor Greg Abbott ordered a nearby rainbow-colored crosswalk to be removed.

+The Oak Lawn neighborhood of Dallas is the center of the city's gayborhood, hosting businesses and health resources for the queer community.

-In Minneapolis, Minnesota, areas surrounding Loring Park, site of the local LGBT pride festival, are regarded as a "gay" neighborhood, though many gay and lesbian people have migrated to more residential neighborhoods such as Bryn Mawr and Whittier.
+In Minneapolis, Minnesota, areas surrounding Loring Park, site of the local LGBTQ pride festival, are regarded as a "gay" neighborhood, though many gay and lesbian people have migrated to more residential neighborhoods such as Bryn Mawr and Whittier.

 In Tampa, Florida, the gay community was traditionally spread out among several neighborhoods.
 In the early 21st century, the Ybor City National Historic Landmark District has seen the creation of the GaYbor District, which is now the center of gay and lesbian life in the Tampa Bay area and home to the majority of gay bars and dance clubs, restaurants, and service organizations.
-Across Tampa Bay in St. Petersburg, the LGBT community is centered around the Grand Central neighborhood near downtown.
+Across Tampa Bay in St. Petersburg, the LGBTQ community is centered around the Grand Central neighborhood near downtown.
 In Orlando, Florida, the gay community is centered around the neighborhoods of Thornton Park and Eola Heights.

 Asbury Park, New Jersey, and the adjacent town of Ocean Grove, New Jersey, house large gay communities.
 Many vacationers who visit Asbury Park are gay, and the city houses New Jersey's only gay hotel, The Empress Hotel.
 Collingswood, New Jersey, a suburb of Philadelphia, also houses a prominent year-round gay community.
 Ogunquit, Maine, has a gay population of year-round residents and second homeowners.